I Want To Work In ..... Accountancy

 - The benefits of working in the public sector such as flexible working are often a big pull.

-- VACANCY SOURCES: Trainee vacancies can usually be found on the CIPFA website at www.cipfa.org.uk/students/prospective/vacancies.cfm and students can also register for email alerts.
-VAcancies can also be found using the usual graduate sources, local government's www.lgjobs.com and individual organisations’ websites.
+- VACANCY SOURCES.
+Check the trainee vacancy page on the CIPFA website www.cipfa.org/recruitment/cipfa-trainee-vacancies This has details of organisations who have recruited both in the past and present. .
+You can also sign up to email alerts to find out about new vacancies.Vacancies can also be found using the usual graduate sources, local government's www.lgjobs.com and individual organisations’ websites.

 - Chartered Institute of Taxation www.tax.org.uk the ATII examination provides an alternative, or an additional, qualification to accountancy for tax specialists